 Dropified logo

-Dropified is a very useful Shopify app that you can use to stock your store and automate your orders on AliExpress (including shipping addresses).
+Dropified is a powerful Shopify app that streamlines sourcing and automates AliExpress orders (including shipping addresses).

 An example of adding products with Dropified